lj-ditrapani/py-passphrase-generator/README.md

 | eff short 1   | 1296          | 10.33985               |
 | eff short 2.0 | 1296          | 10.33985               |

-Multiply the `bits of entropy / word` by you passphrase word count to get the total passphrase entropy.
+Multiply the `bits of entropy / word` by your passphrase word count to get the total passphrase entropy.